littleosbook/littleosbook/the_road_to_user_mode.md

 ### Compiling

 Since our kernel cannot parse advanced executable formats we need to compile the code into a flat binary.
-NASM can do it with the flag `-f`:
+NASM can do this with the flag `-f`:

 ~~~
     nasm -f bin program.s -o program